uadmin/uadmin-docs/_build/html/_sources/dapi/public_functions.rst.txt

 ----------------------
 `Back To Top`_

-APIPublicReader is an interface that contains the method APIPublicRead with the type of func(\*http.Request) bool.
-If the value is true, anyone will have permission access to read the record in the model using the dAPI read method even if the account is not logged in.
+APIPublicReader is an interface for models to control public access to read function in dAPI.

 Type: